 See page 14 for how our benefits changed this year.
-Pages 96, 97 and 98 are a benefit summary of each option.
+Pages xxx, xxx and xxx are a benefit summary of each option.
 Make sure that you review the benefits that are available under the option in which you are enrolled.